ZhaoyongLiu/Introduction-to-research-articles/README.md

-# Introduction to automatic control articles
+# Introduction to Automatic Control Articles

 This folder contains MATLAB codes for performing numerical simulations on the following papers.